What to expect from specialists and how to get the most from appointments

 A specialist appointment feels different from a regular doctor visit.
 You've usually waited weeks to get in.
 You've traveled further, sometimes to a medical center in a bigger city.
 Your parent is anxious because they don't know what to expect, and you're anxious because you're hoping the specialist will have answers that your parent's regular doctor didn't have.
 Then you sit in the appointment, and it's not quite what you thought it would be.
 The specialist spends thirty minutes taking a history that the primary doctor already took three times.
 They order some tests.
 They give you recommendations.
 And you leave still not knowing what it really means or what's going to happen next.

 This is actually what a specialist appointment is supposed to be like.
-It's not a crystal ball.
 It's not the moment when someone tells you everything will be fine or everything will be terrible.
-It's a gathering of information from someone who has a particular expertise in whatever is going on with your parent.
+It's a gathering of information from someone who has particular expertise in whatever is going on with your parent.
 The trick is knowing that going in, so you can go prepared to actually get what you need.

 What a Specialist Appointment Actually Is